primus/omega-supreme/README.md

 });
 ```

-In all these examples above, we've been sending a `event` packet.
-This is the
+In all the examples above, we've sent an `event` packet.
+This is the event format
-event format that the [emit](https://github.com/primus/emit) plugin supports.
-If
+that the [emit](https://github.com/primus/emit) plugin supports.
+If you're using
-you're using `primus-emitter` instead you can also emit:
+`primus-emitter` instead, and you want to trigger events you should use this
+format:

 ```js
 primus.forward('http://localhost:8080', { emit: [ eventType, msg ] }, fn);
 ```

-To trigger events.
-But you don't have to write event blobs, you can write
+Keep in mind that you don't have to write event blobs, you can write anything
-anything you want.
+you want.

 ## License